mukaderabbit/mukaderabbit-HyakuashiUdonMotionRecorder-HUMR-/README.md

 Installation Procedure (OutputLogLoader) – New:
 Import the OutputLogLoader unitypackage.
 It will expand under Packages.
 Move the avatar prefab used during recording to Hierarchy.
 Attach Packages\HUMR_OutputLogLoader\Runtime\Scripts\Csharp\OutputLogLoader.cs to the avatar.
 Enter the DisplayName of the person you want to animate, select the "_xx-xx-xx" from the latest output_log_xx-xx-xx.txt (recorded time).
 Press the LoadLogToExportAnim button below.
 HumanoidAnimation is output under Assets\HUMR\FBXs\DisplayName.

+Installation Procedure (Recorder) - Previous Version

+After importing VRCSDK3-World and UdonSharp, import the Recorder unitypackage.
+Place the Assets\HUMR\Prefabs\Recorder.prefab in the hierarchy of your world scene.
+Upload the world (or perform a Local Test) and enter the world to record logs.
+Upon exiting VRChat, an output_log_xx-xx-xx.txt file will be created in C:\Users\username\AppData\LocalLow\VRChat\VRChat\.
+This step prepares you to use the OutputLogLoader.
+Installation Procedure (OutputLogLoader) - Previous Version

+Install FBXExporter from the PackageManager, then import the OutputLogLoader unitypackage.
+Move the avatar prefab used during recording to the hierarchy.
+Attach Assets\HUMR\Scripts\Csharp\OutputLogLoader.cs.
+Enter the DisplayName of the person for whom you want to create animations, and select the "_xx-xx-xx" part from the latest (at the time of recording) output_log_xx-xx-xx.txt.
+Click the button labeled LoadLogToExportAnim.
+A HumanoidAnimation will be outputted under Assets\HUMR\FBXs\DisplayName\.

 ## Authors

 - **mukaderabbit** - *Initial work on HyakuashiUdonMotionRecorder-HUMR* - [mukaderabbit-HyakuashiUdonMotionRecorder-HUMR](https://github.com/mukaderabbit/mukaderabbit-HyakuashiUdonMotionRecorder-HUMR-)